T888R/yadm-dotfiles/README.md

 Use powerprofilesctl to list all the available profiles and use set to choose it

-## Setup for my eGPU (This is deprecated due to switching to a NVIDIA card)
+## Setup for my eGPU (This is deprecated due to switching to an AMD card)

 ### /etc/mkinitcpio.conf changes